Birational induction of nilpotent orbit covers in exceptional types: Computing equivariant fundamental groups for Levi subgroups

 \subsection{Equivariant fundamental groups of Levi subgroups of simply connected $E_6$}

 In this subsection, $G$ is the semisimple simply connected algebraic group with indecomposable root system of type $E_6$.

 Since $Z(G)=\bigcap_{\alpha\in\Phi}\ker(\alpha)$, it is straightforward to compute that where $\omega=e^{2\pi i/3}$.
-Therefore, the only standard Levi subgroups containing $Z(G)$ are $2A_2$, $2A_2+A_1$ and $A_5$ (here and throughout this section we refer to a standard Levi subgroup by its Dynkin type, with possible decorations in type $E_7$, as discussed in Subsection~\ref{ss: AlgGps}).
+Therefore, the only standard Levi subgroups with derived subgroup containing $Z(G)$ are $2A_2$, $2A_2+A_1$ and $A_5$ (here and throughout this section we refer to a standard Levi subgroup by its Dynkin type, with possible decorations in type $E_7$, as discussed in Subsection~\ref{ss: AlgGps}).

 Since $G$ is simply connected, the derived subgroup $[L,L]$ of each standard Levi subgroup $L$ is also simply connected.
 Furthermore, $L=[L,L]Z(L)^\circ$ and so $L/Z(L)^\circ\cong [L,L]/[L,L]\cap Z(L)^\circ$.
 Computing $Z(L)^\circ$ using \eqref{eq: ZL}, we can see that for $L$ of types $2A_2$, $2A_2+A_1$ and $A_5$ we obtain that $\overline{L}=L/Z(L)^\circ$ is